JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 connection.user: "prefix_\(env.USERNAME)_suffix"
 ```
 :::tip
-If you are parsing this with Helm, you might need to have the string between single quotes, otherwise Helm will fail on `\(`
+If you are parsing this with Helm, you might need to have the string between single quotes, otherwise, Helm will fail on `\(`
 :::

 ### RBAC permissions to read config maps
-If your `connect-operator` stays in a different deployment than the config-map, you will need to give it permissions to read the config map.
+If your `connect-operator` stays in a different deployment than the config-map, you will need to give it permission to read the config map.
 This can be achieved using a Role and a RoleBinding using Helm.

 Something like this needs to be created: